Minnesota Catholic Relief Fund

 Grantmaking from this fund went to parishes and nonprofits providing direct support to those in need.

 “I urge you to continue tithing regularly to your parishes.
 Then, if you are able, please consider making a contribution to the Minnesota Catholic Relief Fund.

 The MCRF provides a beautiful opportunity for us all to be like the Good Samaritan, tending to our neighbors most in need.
-Through the MCRF, we can steward our charitable resources prudently, collaboratively, and efficiently, helping our parishes and schools financially distressed by the pandemic.“
+Through the MCRF, we can steward our charitable resources prudently, collaboratively, and efficiently, helping our parishes, schools, and communities endure this time of crisis.”

 Most Reverend Bernard A. Hebda

 Archbishop of Saint Paul and Minneapolis